Introduction

 Natalie MacLean 00:14:21 Maybe it was a subtitle.
 And if your high school yearbook had superlatives, what would you have been voted most likely to become?

-Natalie MacLean 00:14:43 Doubt.
-They had that category.
+Natalie MacLean 00:14:43 Doubt they had that category.
 But that’s good to realise your dreams.
 All right, let’s get into the book.
-What was the most surprising thing you learned while editing the Smart Traveler’s Wine Guide?
-Rioja?
+What was the most surprising thing you learned while editing The Smart Traveler’s Wine Guide – Rioja?

-Adam Lechmere 00:15:50 And what they do in Rebecca so brilliantly is that they have the ultra, ultra modern, avant garde, post-modern buildings literally next door to these ancient, ancient, gorgeous medieval churches, you know, so in are let me just remind myself and Villa de Oliver, you’ve got the Viera Hotel, which is the most extraordinary collection.
+Adam Lechmere 00:15:32 I think that’s one of his ideas.
+The sort of swish of a flamenco dancer skirt over the vineyards.
+And that building is now 25 years old.
+I forget when it’s actually built, or maybe it’s just over 20 years old maybe.
+But it is still as surprising every time you see it.
+And in the book, we’ve got the most beautiful double page spread of the building.
+And what they do in Rioja so brilliantly is that they have the ultra, ultra modern, avant garde, post-modern buildings literally next door to these ancient, ancient, gorgeous medieval churches.
+So let me just remind myself in Villa Buena de Álava, you’ve got the Viura Hotel, which is the most extraordinary collection.
 It looks like a collection of white boxes that have just literally been dropped from the sky.
 They’re all higgledy piggledy, all at angles, and they sit.
-I mean, look up Viera Hotel in Majorca, and they sit literally in the lap of the Church of San Juan, which is next door to it.
+I mean, look up Viura Hotel in Rioja and they sit literally in the lap of the Church of San Juan, which is next door to it.
 And literally you can go from the door of the church to this hotel in about ten steps.
 It’s quite extraordinary.
-And again, we’ve got this gorgeous double page spread of this, and it’s just this perfect illustration of how in Rebecca, they, they celebrate their ancient, ancient history.
+And again, we’ve got this gorgeous double page spread of this, and it’s just this perfect illustration of how in Rioja they celebrate their ancient, ancient history.

 Natalie MacLean 00:16:46 So you find it still can work together?